-• Community damages
+Community damages

-Damages that occur in common spaces of a residential area may be charged to residents of that community, if the person(s) responsible are not identified.
-The college will take reasonable measures to identify the responsible party in all appropriate instances before assessing the community for damages.
+Damages that occur in common spaces of a residential area may be charged to all residents of that community, if the person(s) responsible are not identified.
+The College will take reasonable measures to identify the responsible party in all appropriate instances before assessing the community for damages.
 Residents are expected to report any acts of vandalism or misuse immediately to Residence Life and Campus Safety.
 Damages will be documented and will be passed along to all residents, when appropriate, at the end of each semester.

-• Abandoned Property
+Abandoned Property

 Students who vacate their space are responsible for removing all of their personal items before they return keys to this space.
-The college will not be held responsible for any personal items belonging to a student once they have vacated that space.
+The College will not be held responsible for any personal items belonging to a student once they have vacated that space.
 Moreover, students who withdraw and do not return to collect their belongings will have a limited time to claim their items.
 Unclaimed items will be donated or disposed of after no more than sixty (60) days, and students may be assessed a \$75 improper check out charge as well as charges for any unreturned keys.
+Students leaving larger items will be assessed additional charges.